RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 To run this app, right click on the file *SalesManager.java* and choose *Run As* | *Java Application*

 The interface for this program is entirely text based and the example input/output (below) will give you an idea of how the program will work.
-The green text is user input, and the rest of the text is the program output:
+The green\* text is user input, and the rest of the text is the program output:

+\**GitHub may not show this text as green, but if you copy/paste the raw Markdown content of this README into [Markdown Live Preview](https://markdownlivepreview.com/), the green text will be green.*

 <pre>
 Welcome to the Vapor Sales Manager.
 Enter commands.
 Type 'exit' to end.